WELCOME TO CELIJET!

 We have converted all of our airplane hangar floors to polished concrete.
 We previously used epoxy and urethane paints but found this wore out fairly quickly and started looking shabby after not much time at all.
 Polished concrete really looks great and is super high wearing and low maintenance; it must be the most durable flooring available.

 Polished concrete is increasingly being used in many industrial and commercial facilities worldwide for its superior life span, durability and cleanability.
 Using polished concrete floors in airplane hangars is great because it also provides excellent reflectiveness for increasing the lighting in the hangar.
-Our friends at Designer Floors – Polished concrete and Terrastone for exposed aggregate, both are experts and we highly recommend their services.
+Our friends at Designer Floors – Polished concrete are experts and we highly recommend their services.